Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

 Above, we have argued for the value of embracing the richness of naturalistic tasks, even if it leads us to build more complex task-performing models that are hard to interpret, but that perhaps make more accurate predictions of behavior.
 In the previous section, we have outlined some of the possibilities (and challenges) of deriving understanding from these models.
 So what, ultimately, should we seek?

 We argue that naturalistic computational cognitive science should seek theories of cognitive phenomena that consist of two components: \begin{enumerate} \item Task-performing (predictive) models that reproduce the phenomena across the same range of naturalistic stimuli and paradigms as the human/animal subjects. \item Reductions of these task-performing models to simpler mechanisms, properties, and theories of \emph{why} these models reproduce the phenomena. \end{enumerate} These two components serve different purposes.
-The first helps to demonstrate that the models are real candidate models of the phenomena in question, rather than models that simply could not scale to the real problem or that are overfit to a particular instantiation of the task.
-This component is necessary because otherwise the problem space is under-constrained.
-Moreover, it provides a test-bed for experiments that would be impossible in reality, which is useful both scientifically and practically.
-The second component allows linking these predictions to the explanatory understanding that cognitive scientists typically seek, and that may help us to generalize our insights beyond current paradigms.
-This perspective aligns with past arguments on how deep learning can contribute to understanding in cognitive neuroscience \citep{saxe2021if,kanwisher2023using,cao2021explanatorypt2,doerig2023neuroconnectionist}.
-However, we emphasize that combining these two components makes explicit links between the actual problem the system solves and the theorized constructs underlying that solution.
-It also ensures that our theories make testable predictions beyond the narrow settings of a particular task paradigm.
+The first \andrew{component---\textbf{a task-performing model}---}helps to demonstrate that the \andrew{posited theory offers a real candidate account} of the \andrew{full range of natural} phenomena in question, rather than \andrew{relying on approaches} that simply could not scale to the real problem or that are overfit to a particular instantiation of the task. \andrew{Conversely, this component increases the probability that our model accounts for all the possible constraints the real stimuli may impose on human learning and task behavior.} \andrew{As outlined above,} this component is necessary because otherwise the problem space is under-constrained.
+Moreover, it provides a test-bed for experiments that would be impossible in reality, which is useful both scientifically and practically. \andrew{From a scientific perspective, building task-performing models enables testing the model on other phenomena within the same task space, which can enable more unifying accounts of how phenomena relate.
+It also enables exploring hypotheses that would be impossible to test in reality, such as the effect of removing a particular syntactic construction from a learner's linguistic experience.
+Practically, being able to simulate responses to real stimuli is also useful for the many applications of cognitive science to practical problems in domains such as education.}